 Since 1963, Daymar College has been providing top-notch career training through associate and certificate programs.
 With more than 30 career tracks and campus locations in Tennessee, Ohio, and Kentucky, as well as 100% online programs.
 Daymar offers day, evening, and online classes to enhance flexibility, including an associate in dental assisting.

 This program requires 96 credit hours, which are broken down into general education and dental assisting courses.
 Notable courses include Dental Sciences, Dental Emergencies, Advanced Dental Assisting, and a professional seminar and externship.
-As a student, you will gain valuable hands-on experience through Daymar College’s “modern dental laboratory using equipment, materials, and other instruments comparable to those used in an actual dental facility” (Daymar’s program page).Graduates are eligible to apply for the registered dental assisting license through the state of Tennessee and qualify for entry-level positions as a dental assistant.
-If you are interested in furthering your education at Daymar, you can contact the school and request information on the AAS dental assisting program here.
+As a student, you will gain valuable hands-on experience through Daymar College’s “modern dental laboratory using equipment, materials, and other instruments comparable to those used in an actual dental facility”.

 Related Resources: